 Another interesting device Barach dreamed of was a “Traveling Salesman.”
 This machine was thought to be a portable gadget that could display riveting sales presentations to potential clients in full color, and allow the customers the ability to make remote purchases.

-True to his prediction, in 1975, IBM released the first commercial laptop.
+In 1975, IBM released the first commercial laptop, partially fulfilling Barach's vision, in that it was a portable device.
 It only had a black and white resolution, but that early model paved the way for the powerful micro machines we all use today.
-Another aspect of this that has been fulfilled is in online shopping.
+True shopping didn't come about until we all hooked into the internet, and went bonkers for e-commerce.
 Presently, we are all able to purchase almost anything online, and get it delivered to our doorstep in the short time frame of 2 days, or even a measly 2 hours.

 Another popular prediction from this time period was changes in transportation such as self driving cars, and flying vehicles.
 While there does not seem to be much of a future for personal flying aircraft, self driving cars are soon to be a reality we will all have to learn to live with.
 Whether it be Uber, Google, or Tesla, these tech giants are all working on building an AI strong enough to confidently maneuver a road without the input of any lousy old human.

 With many of these ideas fulfilled, it sure does seem that we really are living in the future dreamed in the '60s and '70s, and that leaves me hopefully to what tomorrow will bring for us today.